Resident Evil: Retribution: Plot

-Alice and the riders on the Umbrella Corporation freighter Arcadia are attacked by a fleet of tiltrotors led by Alice's brainwashed former ally, Jill Valentine.
-Alice is captured during the attack while the fates of Chris Redfield, Claire Redfield, and K-Mart are left ambiguous.
+Alice and the survivors on board the Umbrella Corporation freighter Arcadia are attacked by a fleet of Umbrella gunships led by Alice's brainwashed former ally, Jill Valentine; Alice is captured during the attack.
 An Alice clone awakens in the suburbs, living with her husband, Todd, and their deaf daughter, Becky.
-Zombies attack, revealing the suburbia as Raccoon City during the contamination incident.
-Alice and Becky drive away from the undead with the help of Rain Ocampo; as they escape, they are hit by a truck, knocking Rain unconscious.
+Zombies attack, revealing the suburbia as Raccoon City during the initial outbreak.
+As Alice and Becky drive away from the undead with the help of Rain Ocampo, they are hit by a truck, knocking Rain unconscious.
 Alice hides Becky inside another house but is killed by a zombified Todd.

-Meanwhile, the captured Alice awakens in an underground facility and is interrogated by Jill.
-During a power failure, Alice escapes her cell, rearms, and finds herself in a simulation of Shibuya Square, Tokyo.
+Meanwhile, the captured Alice awakens in an underwater facility and is interrogated by Jill.
+During a power failure, Alice escapes, rearms, and finds herself in a simulation of Shibuya Square, Tokyo.
 Fighting her way against zombies, she enters a control room filled with dead Umbrella employees and encounters Ada Wong, one of Albert Wesker's top agents.

 Wesker appears on a screen, explaining that both no longer serve Umbrella, and the power outage was staged by him.
-Wesker also reveals that the Red Queen, one of Alice's arch-enemies, was reactivated after the Hive incident and now controls Umbrella.
-He continues that the facility is underwater, formerly a Soviet naval outpost in Kamchatka, Russia, designed by Umbrella for manufacturing clones and creating simulated outbreaks to show the effect of the T-virus.
-Ada and Alice aim to rendezvous with a rescue crew organized by Wesker, which includes Leon S. Kennedy, Barry Burton, and Luther West, Alice's former ally.
+The Red Queen, one of Alice's arch-enemies, was reactivated after the Hive was contaminated and now controls Umbrella.
+The underwater facility, formerly a Soviet naval outpost in Kamchatka, Russia, was designed by Umbrella for manufacturing clones and creating simulated outbreaks to show the effect of the T-virus.
+Ada and Alice aim to rendezvous with a rescue crew organized by Wesker, which includes Leon S. Kennedy, Barry Burton, and Luther West.
 Leon's team plants explosives near the entrance of the facility, which will detonate in two hours to ensure its destruction.
 The group plans to meet with Alice and Ada in the Raccoon City suburbia area.
-In a New York City simulation, Alice and Ada defeat two Executioners; Leon's team enters a Moscow simulation but is surrounded by a heavily armed Las Plagas undead horde.
+In a New York simulation, Alice and Ada defeat two Executioners; Leon's team enters a Moscow simulation but is surrounded by an armed Las Plagas undead horde.